“I say, La la la la la la la la. Will you call my name? As you walk on by.”

 Listen to the More Recipes About Music & Food Spotify Playlist

-I seem to remember an MTV promo from the early 80s where my personal VJ crush Martha Quinn does a station ID by saying, “This is MTV and we have Simple Minds.”
+I seem to remember an MTV promo from the early ’80s where my VJ crush Martha Quinn does a station ID by saying, “This is MTV and we have Simple Minds.”
 The lack of any searchable confirmation or video evidence leads me to believe I dreamed the whole thing.
-Dreaming about Martha Quinn was a major past time for me in the early 80s.
-Regardless of it actually having happened, it is undeniable that Simple Minds’ “Don’t You (Forget About Me)” became one of the channel’s iconic videos and Simple Mind’s biggest hit.
+Dreaming about Martha Quinn was a major pastime for me in the early ’80s.
+Regardless of whether it happened, it is undeniable that Simple Minds’ “Don’t You (Forget About Me)” became one of the channel’s iconic videos and Simple Mind’s biggest hit.

 Remarkably, Keith Forsey and Steve Schiff (while working on The Breakfast Club soundtrack) wrote “Don’t You (Forget About Me) specifically for Simple Minds, but the band turned them down.
 The band felt they should only record their own material.
-The song was then offered to a Who’s Who of MTV superstars – Bryan Ferry, Corey Hart, The Fixx’s Cy Curnin, and even Billy Idol.
-All of them turned down.
+It was then offered to a Who’s Who of MTV superstars – Bryan Ferry, Corey Hart, The Fixx’s Cy Curnin, and even Billy Idol.
+All of them turned it down.
 Finally, Jim Kerr’s wife, a.k.a.
-The freaking amazing Chrissie Hynde finally convinced the band to relent and the rest is angsty 80s pop history.
+The freaking amazing Chrissie Hynde finally convinced the band to relent and the rest is angsty ’80s pop history.

 Which really has nothing to do with tofu sandwiches.

-I originally made this sandwich without the charred broccoli when I was running a small cafe in a library.
-For Banned Books Week, I made a special menu I called “Banh Mi, Not Books.”
-In addition to a chicken banh mi & a banh mi style hot dog, I made a vegan tofu banh mi even going to the lengths of making a sriracha sauce with aquifaba.
-I did not go vegan here choosing to use some Kewpie mayo I had on hand for the sauce.
-I also added charred broccoli to give the overall sandwich a flavor bump.
+I originally made a version of this sandwich during Banned Books Week, when I was running a small cafe in a library.
+I made a special menu I called “Banh Mi, Not Books.”
+In addition to a chicken banh mi & a banh mi style hot dog, I made a baked sriracha tofu banh mi even going to the length of making a sriracha sauce with aquifaba.
+Over the years, I made variations of that original sriracha tofu banh mi, but they never really came together.